-Paul Slyman leads the Property and Environmental Services department of Metro, a tri-county regional government in Portland, Oregon.
-He and his team are responsible for the regulation, management and operations of a wide range of activities, including two solid waste transfer stations, household hazardous waste collection, MetroPaint paint recycling, a closed landfill, education programs, the Recycling Information Center, and construction projects at the Oregon Convention Center, Exposition Center, the Oregon Zoo, Performing Arts Center, and other properties owned and operated by Metro.
+Paul Slyman leads the Property and Environmental Services department of Metro.
+He and his team are responsible for the regulation, management, and operations of a wide range of activities, including solid and hazardous waste oversight, educational programs around recycling, and construction projects at the Oregon Convention Center, Exposition Center, the Oregon Zoo, and the Performing Arts Center.

 Prior to Metro, Mr. Slyman worked at the Portland Development Commission, where he led the Project Management Office, the Construction and Environmental Services Team, and Green Building Policy.
 He served in various positions at the Oregon Department of Environmental Quality, including five years as deputy director responsible for the environmental quality of Oregon’s land, air, and water.
 A veteran of the United States Coast Guard, Mr. Slyman managed marine oil spill prevention and response programs and conducted patrols in Alaska, the South Pacific and Asia.
-While on active reserves, he served a one-year special assignment following the Sept.
-11, 2001 terrorist attacks as an assistant director of operations.
+Someday, people will live, work, shop, and play in the Lloyd neighborhood BECAUSE of the benefits an ecodistrict brings.

 Wade is the Vice President and Regional Manager of the Portland Properties for American Assets Trust (AAT) and is responsible for overall day-to-day management and long range strategic planning for Lloyd Center Tower, Lloyd 700 Building, Oregon Square, First & Main as well as Hassalo on 8th, the new apartment development project recently begun on the Lloyd Superblocks.